 Best practice: Check your space usage regularly with gladequota as described below, and remove data that you no longer need.

 You can conserve GLADE space by storing large files, such as tar files, rather than numerous small, individual files.
-This is because the system allocates a minimum amount of space for each file, no matter how small it is.
-This list shows the block size and the sub-block size for each space.
-Sub-block size is the smallest amount of space the system can allocate to a file, including directories and symlinks.
+This is because the system allocates a minimum amount of space for each file (currently configured to 16 KB), no matter how small the file is.
+Thus 16KB is the smallest amount of space the system can allocate to a file, including empty files, directories and symlinks.

 Each user has a /glade/u/home/username space with a quota of 50 GB* for managing scripts, source code, and small data sets.
-It is backed up.
+It is backed up weekly, with backups retained for several months.
 CISL also creates snapshots of the space to enable users to recover deleted files quickly and easily.

-Each user has a /glade/scratch/username space by default, with an individual quota of 10 TB.
+Each user has a /glade/derecho/scratch/username space by default, with an individual quota of 30 TB.
 The scratch file space is intended to support output from large-scale capability runs as well as computing and analysis workflows across CISL-managed resources.
 It is a temporary space for data to be analyzed and removed within a short amount of time.

 If you will need to occupy more than your quota of scratch space at some point, contact the NCAR Research Computing help desk to request a temporary increase.
 Include a paragraph justifying your need for additional space when making your request.